rrajasek95/blog/_posts/2017-06-05-generating-addagrams.markdown

 {% endhighlight %}

-We should now be able to get a list of addagrams by supplying the starting word (such as 'as') to the find_addagrams function along with the other parameters.
-The a portion of the output for 9 letter words for *as* is as follows
+We should now be able to get a list of addagrams by supplying the starting word (such as 'as') to the `find_addagrams` function along with the other parameters -- `max_length` indicating the number of letterns in the longest word and `counter_anagram_map` which allows us to look up the anagrams for a given counter.

+The block below shows portion of the output for addagram sequences for *as* with at most 9 letters:
 ```
 [['as'], ['saw', 'was'], ['saws'], ['swats'], ['straws'], ['wasters'], ['stewards'], ['eastwards']]
 [['as'], ['saw', 'was'], ['saws'], ['swats'], ['straws'], ['wasters'], ['stewards'], ['westwards']]